awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 Before you begin the procedure, the primary cluster fails or otherwise becomes unavailable\.

 1. Remove the secondary cluster from the Aurora global database\.
 Doing so promotes the cluster to full read/write capability\.
-To learn how to remove an Aurora cluster from a global database, see [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching)\.
+To learn how to remove an Aurora cluster from a global database, see [Removing a cluster from an Aurora global database](#aurora-global-database-detaching)\.

 1. Reconfigure your application to divert write traffic to the newly promoted cluster\.
 **Important**
  At this point, stop issuing any DML statements or other write operations to the cluster that became unavailable\.
 To avoid data inconsistencies between the clusters, known as a *"split\-brain" scenario*, avoid writing to the former primary cluster, even if it comes back online\.

 1. Create a new Aurora global database with the newly promoted cluster as the primary cluster\.
-To learn how to create an Aurora global database, see [Creating an Aurora Global Database](aurora-global-database-getting-started.md#aurora-global-database-creating)\.
+To learn how to create an Aurora global database, see [Creating an Aurora global database](aurora-global-database-getting-started.md#aurora-global-database-creating)\.

 1. Add to the Aurora global database the AWS Region of the cluster that encountered the issue\.
 Now that AWS Region contains a new secondary cluster\.
-To learn how to add an AWS Region to an Aurora global database, see [Adding an AWS Region to an Aurora Global Database](aurora-global-database-getting-started.md#aurora-global-database-attaching)\.
+To learn how to add an AWS Region to an Aurora global database, see [Adding an AWS Region to an Aurora global database](aurora-global-database-getting-started.md#aurora-global-database-attaching)\.

 1. When the outage is resolved and you're ready to assign your original AWS Region as the primary cluster again, perform the same steps in reverse: